IST-Africa 2025 Conference

 Session 8c: Technology-Enhanced Learning 6

-Designing Animation Programs for Teaching and Learning Programming by Following Principles of Multimedia Learning
+Designing Animation Programs for Teaching and Learning Programming by following Principles of Multimedia Learning

 Tlou Ramabu, Tshwane University of Technology, South Africa

-From Slide to Simulation - Histolab: Developing a Gamified Immersive application for Histology Education
+From Slide to Simulation - Histolab: Developing a Gamified Immersive Application for Histology Education

 Kaylyn Fritz, University of the Western Cape, South Africa